 We help customers achieve lasting business transformations.
 That is, through the development of careful strategic planning, meticulous data mining, thorough analysis and tactical execution of customer outreach programs.
 Of course, successful programs cross multiple channels with traditional and digital marketing communications and promotions.
 For example, a print ad call-to-action directs readers to a website.
 At the same time, an email could reinforce the same action.

-As in nature, the caterpillar dramatically transforms into a butterfly.
-In brief, we are confident we can provide the same dramatic impact for your business transformation project.
+As in nature, the caterpillar dramatically transforms into a beautiful butterfly.
+In brief, we are confident we can provide the same dramatic impact for your projects around all types of business transformations .

 'We' Are IPROMO Digital Services

 Passion for Exploration

 Most important, it’s best to start with research, by exploring and gathering disparate data sources.
 From compiling sales data and customer lists; then documenting current and desired future state of the company from various perspectives.
 Of course, this would include key business goals and objectives.

 Taking It Step-By-Step

 Subsequently, research is followed by establishing clear business goals.
 Then, marketing objectives develop which should align with these goals.
 Soon after, strategic planning starts with SWOT analysis, target audience definitions, then market segmentation.
 Ultimately, it’s all about how to reach them (marketing mix) and detailing and measuring key program success metrics.